Human Rights Watch demonizes India via false propaganda about discrimination against minorities

 The report has been authored by Tirana Hassan, the acting executive director of HRW.
 She was earlier associated with Amnesty International and several other organisations.

-The report also cited "BJP supporters increasingly committed violent attacks against targeted groups, particularly Muslims," the report stated.
+Futher, the report cited "BJP supporters increasingly committed violent attacks against targeted groups, particularly Muslims," the report stated.
 It alleges attack on freedom of speech because the govt has taken action against NGOs violating various norms including foreign funding norms, and for actions of people accused of links with terror groups.

 "The government's Hindu majoritarian ideology was reflected in bias in institutions, including the justice system and constitutional authorities like the National Human Rights Commission."
 To substantiate its findings, the report criticized the Gujarat state government's decision to release 11 murderer-rapists in the Bilkis Bano case and the "public celebration" that followed, the "online auction" of over 100 Muslim women on an online platform and the demolition of properties mostly owned by Muslims.